The $K^{\aleph_0}$ Game: Vertex Colouring: Infinitely many colours

+Lastly, let us elucidate Makers' choice of the colour $j$ given in \labelcref{equation:definition_of_colour_j} before we move on.
+Breaker might render some colours unusable for Maker, but which these will be will not be clear until after the game.
+Thus, Maker needs a method to ensure that for each two such colours $j$ and $k$ she infinitely often tries to connect from a vertex of colour $k$ down to one of colour $j$.
+The given function fulfils this purpose, which we will prove later (see \labelcref{equ:ProofThatColourpickingWorks}).

-We want to prove that, after infinitely many turns, there is a $\Kalephzero \subseteq \gm$ that uses infinitely many vertices of infinitely many different colours, if Maker plays according to the strategy above.
+\begin{theorem} The infinite colour balanced greedy strategy is a winning strategy for Maker in the infinitely coloured version of the $\Kalephzero$-game where Maker must have infinitely many colours contained infinitely often in her $\Kalephzero$ \end{theorem} \begin{proof} We want to prove that, after infinitely many turns, there is a $\Kalephzero \subseteq \gm$ that uses infinitely many vertices of infinitely many different colours, if Maker plays according to the strategy above.
+Before we begin with the recursion, we pick a sequence $\hat{C} = c_1,{c}_2,{c}_3,\dots$ of colours of $c[V]$ which contains every element of $c[V]$ infinitely often.
+We just require that ${c}_1 = s_1 = c(v_1)$.